Creation of a stoma

 When will I find out if I need a stoma?

 It’s normal to feel overwhelmed or anxious about your operation.
-Don’t be afraid to ask your surgeon to explain things more than once or in a different way to help you understand.
+Ask your surgeon to explain things more than once or in a different way to help you understand.

 A nurse came to mark my tummy with a permanent marker on both the left and right sides.
 When doing this she asked how I wore my clothes – high waisted or low – so some consideration could be given to where the stoma was sited.